Loft conversions and extension designs and plans across the UK

 - Side-facing windows to be obscure-glazed; any opening to be 1.7m above the floor.

-- Roof extensions, apart from hip to gable ones, to be set back at least 20cm from the original eaves.
+- Roof extensions, apart from hip to gable ones, to be set back, as far as practicable, at least 20cm from the original eaves.

 - The roof enlargement cannot overhang the outer face of the wall of the original house.